 A CRIME AND ITS CONSEQUENCES.

-This from the New York Tribune: "Let us face the truth.
-Our Southern policy has not only been a curse to the whites, but it has been a curse to the freed people for whose benefit it was adopted .-It has not made them good citizens.
+This from the New York Tribune :

+"Let us face the truth.
+Our Southern olicy has not only been a curse to the whites, but it has been a curse to the freed cople for whose benefit it was adopted .--It has not made them good citizens.
 It has not taught them how to use the ballot.
-It has introduced among them a demoralization more dangerous to the country than the violence of the White League, for no Republican government can stand which is not founded upon the suffrage of the virtuous and intelligent."

-One would think from the tone of the above extract that the views embodied therein were entirely original, just evolved from the experience and observation of a school of social philosophers.
+It has introduced among them a demoralization more dangerous to the country than the violence of the White League, for no Reublican government can stand which is not bunded upon the suffrage of the virtuous and intelligent."
+One would think from the tone of the bove extract that the views embodied therein were entirely original, just evolved from the experience and observation of a school of social philosophers.
 The fact is they are at least twelve years old, and have been given over and over again by every Democratic paper and every Democratic speaker in the country.
-The utter failure of the reconstruction policy was predicted at the outset, and the prediction has been repeated at each stage of the wretched game; but not until the last vestige of that policy is disappearing amid the execrations of disgusted people, do we find the Republican organs willing to acknowledge what all the world knows.

-But the Tribune, though somewhat in adrance of the rest of its tribe, is as yet unwilling to confess that the act on which the reconstruction policy is based was a blunder so inexcusable and so disastrous that it amounts to a gigantic crime.
+The utter failure of the reconstruction policy was predicted at the outset, and the prediction has been repeated at each stage of the wretched game; but not until the last vestige of that policy is disappearing amid the execrations of a disgusted people, do we find the Republican organs willing to acknowledge what all the vorld knows.
+But the Tribune, though somewhat in advance of the rest of its tribe, is as yet unwilling to confess that the act on which the reconstruction policy is based was a blunder so inexcusable and so disastrous that it amounts to a gigantic crime.
 The more the fifteenth amendment is contemplated in the light of subsequent events, the more apparent does its insane folly become.
-A race upon which nature has stamped the indelible mark of intellectual inferiority, and whose original barbarism had been supplemented by two centuries of hereditary slavery, is lifted at opee to the full mean citizenship.
+A race upon which nature has stamped the indelible mark of intellectual inferiority, and whose original barbarism had been supplemented by two centuries of hereditary sla-very, is lifted at once to the full measure of citizenship.
 No preliminary preparation, no probation, no education-nothing that might tend to strip the tremendous experiment of any of its dangers.
-The nation was literally rushed headlong into a peril whose extent we are only now beginning to realize, without any opportunity for that thoughtful study and calm reflection which should have preceded a scheme of such vast conse quence.
-For this unnecessary, this fatal haste, and all the cvils resulting therefrom, the Republican party is solely responsible.
-Perhaps a small portion of the rank and file may escape on the plea of ignorance, but no such excuse can avail the leaders .-Not a single prominent Republican, who advocated the immediate enfarnchisement of the blacks that did not know precisely what as it differs in some respects from the artiwas about and why he was about it.
-He knew what the negroes were in temperament and character; he knew they were hopelessly ignorant of the first principles of politics; that they had not the smallest comprehension of the duties pertaining to citizenship; that they were simply grown up children, who would be controlled and led by designing men, to their own detriment and the irreparable injury of the country.
-Neither William Lloyd Garrison nor ndell Phillips, the foremost apostles of the fifteenth amendment, could be hired to live in a community where the negroes are in a majority and ruled the whites.
-Yet these fanatics and their associates had no scruples in fastening upon the Southern people a yoke they would not wear themselves; and now, when that yoke is dropping off, they insist it shall be again riveted by
+The nation was literally rushed headlong into a peril whose extent we are only now beginning to realize, without any opportunity for that thoughtful study and calm reflection which should have preceded a scheme of such vast consequence.
+For this unnecessary, this fatal haste, and all the cvil 'esulting therefrom, the Republican party is solely responsible.
+Perhaps a small portion of the rank and file may escape on the plea of ignorance, but no such excuse can avail the leaders .--Not a single prominent Republican, who advocated the immediate enfarnchisement of the blacks that did not know precisely what was about and why he was about He knew what the negroes were in it. temperament and character; he knew they were hopelessly ignorant of the first princi ples of politics; that they had not the smallest comprehension of the duties pertaining to citizenship ; that they were simply grown up children, who would be controlled and led by designing men, to their own detriment and the irreparable injury of the coun-try.
+Neither William Lloyd Garrison nor